-(Former name, former address and former fiscal year, if changed since last report)
+(Former name, former address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act:

-Securities registered pursuant to Securities tion 12(b) of the Act: Title of each clas s Trading Symbol (s) Name of each exchange on which h registered Common stock, \$0.0001 par v alue per share PANW The Nasdaq Stock Market (Nasdaq Global Select Ma LLC rket) • • • 1 1 ' ' of the Securities Exchange Act of 1934 ect to such filing requirements for the pa 0 1 0 3 3 o be submitted pursuant to Rule 405 of uired to submit such files).
-Yes ⊠ N C filer, a smaller reporting company, or an emerging growth company" in Rule 12b 0 00 Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indic financial accounting standards provide - e the extended tran sition period for complying with any ne w or revised Indicate by check mark whether the re gistrant is a shell company (as defined in Rule 12b-2 of the Exchange Act ).
-Yes □ No ⊠ The number of shares outstanding of the ne registrant's co mmon stock as of May 12, 2022 was 9 9,635,390.
+Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, \$0.0001 par value per share PANW The Nasdaq Stock Market LLC (Nasdaq Global Select Market) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer Emerging growth company Non-accelerated filer Smaller reporting company П П If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes

+The number of shares outstanding of the registrant's common stock as of February 10, 2023 was 302,607,942.